 This ground beef casserole is packed with so much goodness it can be served as a whole meal.
 It's comprised of two delicious layers: A ground beef and tomato combination serves as the base that's then topped with a cheesy, green pepper, potato, and corn mixture.
 The casserole is similar to a cottage pie or this crock pot Chinese pie.

 This hearty, crowd-pleasing dish is ideal for a potluck as it's convenient to transport and share.
 It can also be made ahead of time—just be sure to bring the casserole to room temperature upon removing it from the fridge or freezer before baking.

 Not a fan of green peppers?
 Swap them for 1 cup of frozen peas.

-- 2 cups sharp or mild Cheddar cheese (shredded)
+2 cups sharp or mild shredded cheddar cheese

 Gather all ingredients.

-Pat the beef mixture into a 13x9x2-inch baking pan; top with the corn and potato mixture.
+Pat beef mixture into a 13 x 9 x 2-inch baking pan; top with corn and potato mixture.

-Bake uncovered in the center of the oven at 375 F for 45 minutes; sprinkle with the cheese and bake ground beef casserole 15 to 20 minutes longer, or until browned and potatoes are tender.
-If you like the cheese to form a bubbly, brown crust, broil the casserole on high for an additional 2 minutes.
+Bake uncovered in center of oven for 45 minutes; sprinkle with cheese and bake casserole 15 to 20 minutes longer, or until browned and potatoes are tender.
+If you like the cheese to form a bubbly, brown crust, broil casserole on high for an additional 2 minutes.

 *If the ground beef is not extra lean, you might want to brown it first.
-Brown the beef with the onions win a large skillet over medium heat until no longer pink.
+Brown the beef with the onion in a large skillet over medium heat until no longer pink.
 Drain well and then mix it with the tomatoes, Worcestershire sauce, and salt.
 Proceed with the recipe.